633 W 5th Street #2890

 Some of the most common premises liability accidents we see at Rose, Ehline Law Firm are slip and fall accidents at LAX Airport, escalator accidents, moving walkway missing digits cases, elevator accidents with small children losing fingers, dog attacks, swimming pool drowning events, toxic chemical exposure, burns from fires, severe electrocutions, structural building failure and collapses associated with a construction defect claim.

-If you were hurt in any of these situations, you might have a case against the property owner and/or tenant of a leased facility for negligence.
+If you were hurt in any of these situations, you might have a case against the property owner and tenant of a leased facility for negligence.

 Compensation available may include:

-If you were hurt in any of these situations, you may be able to claim compensation against the property owner and/or tenant of a residential rental for carelessness.
+If you were hurt in any of these situations, you might be able to claim compensation against the property owner and tenant of a residential rental for carelessness.

 Depending on their unique elements, premises liability claims have widely varying worth before and after litigation commences.